-Note: When cutting the steel line, you might get fuel flow from the venturi or siphon effect from the tank end because the CP4 pump pulls fuel from the tank on the Duramax.
+Note: You will get fuel flow from the venturi or siphon effect from the tank end because the CP3 pump pulls fuel from the tank on the Duramax.
 The best way to stop this is to remove the fuel filler cap before cutting the steel line, and blow a small amount of compressed air back up the tube towards the tank after making your first cut.
 This will stop it from flowing.
 Be sure to remove your filler cap first to avoid pressure and blow-back or it will spray you.

 STEP 5.
-Discard the steel line you cut out and slide the nuts first and compression sleeves second onto the steel line.
+Discard the steel line you cut out.
+Deburr the remaining ends and slide the nuts first and compression sleeves second onto the steel line.
 (NOTE: The shoulder on the compression sleeve faces the nut if it happens to fall out and you are not sure which direction it goes on the fuel line).

 Now insert the steel line as far down inside the compression fitting as it will go and hand tighten the nut on the fitting being sure to hold the steel lines down inside the fitting bottomed out.
-When it is finger tight, mark the nut and the fitting as shown in the center picture above.
-You will tighten the nut to the compression fitting 1-1/4 turns to compress the compression sleeve inside.
+When it is finger tight, mark the nut and the fitting as shown in the right picture above.
+You will only tighten the nut to the compression fitting 1-1/4 turns to compress the compression sleeve inside.
 Now reinstall the 90-degree fittings with hoses and tighten all fittings being sure not to twist your factory lines during tightening.
-Install the rubber "P" clamp with self-tapping screw to hold the fuel hose against cab brace.

 STEP 6.
 Install both filters and hand tighten them being sure to lube the top rubber gasket on each filter so they're easier to remove next time.
-Install the FS1212 filter closest to the frame using the O-ring it came with.
+Install the FS1212 filter before the pump using the O-ring it came with.
 The FF5814 filter does not require an O-ring for installation.